 and are not tests.
 At the end of each

-section we will review the groups answers
+section we will review your answers

 and provide additional classroom training

-for the group.
+as required.
 After completing knowledge reviews and watching a few DVD's of the skills etc. the next step is to go to the pool and start the fun part - diving.
 In the pool we learn and practice the basic skills required before we can go diving.
 All groups are kept

 small, usually a maximum of 4 people, ensuring personal attention at all